We balance the desire for business success with the needs of the wider communities in which we are active and upon which we have an impact.

 In the Ipswich area, we support Suffolk Community Foundation, and have created our own fund within the Foundation – The Acorn Fund.
 Initially we supported causes that benefited children and young people in need.
 Since 2015, our focus has been to align with the theme of Health and Wellbeing.
 This covers a range of causes, and we aim to support causes that encourage people, of all ages and abilities (or disabilities) to be more active, and to lead healthy, balanced lives.
 This includes charities that support people with mental health and stress related conditions.

-Since we awarded our first grant in October 2013 we have distributed £29,703 to 23 great causes.
+Since we awarded our first grant in October 2013 we have distributed over £33,000 to 33 great causes.
 Read some of the stories about our work below:

 Suffolk Rape Crisis